btorpey/btorpey.github.io/content/build-clang.md

 ### GCC\_INSTALL\_PREFIX

 Unfortunately, by default, clang looks for include and library files in the standard system locations (e.g., /usr), regardless of what compiler was used to build clang.
-(I filed a [bugreport](http://llvm.org/bugs/show_bug.cgi?id=20510) for this behavior, but the clang developers apparently feel this is reasonable behavior.
+(I filed a [bug report](http://llvm.org/bugs/show_bug.cgi?id=20510) for this behavior, but the clang developers apparently feel this is reasonable behavior.
 Reasonable people may disagree ;-)

-The work-around for this is to specify GCC\_INSTALL\_PREFIX -- this tells the clang build where the gcc that is being used to build clang is located.
+The work-around for this is to specify GCC\_INSTALL\_PREFIX when building clang -- this tells the clang build where the gcc that is being used to build clang is located.
 Among other things, this determines where the clang compiler will look for system include and library files at compile and link time.

 Building clang
 --------------